Sim racing: Further developments (2003–present)

 rFactor was notable for its initial download-only distribution model, and was originally released in 2005 by Image Space Incorporated with fictional cars and tracks. rFactor's tire model was praised by critics upon release, crediting its slip angle, self aligning torque, and cornering force behaviors, however, it was also criticized for its difficult user interface.
-Its physics basis was later used to create rFpro, an industry-grade standalone version licensed exclusively to racing teams and car manufacturers for advanced driver-assistance systems, self-driving cars and vehicle dynamics. rFactor's 2012 sequel, rFactor 2, featured updates to the engine, including overhauled tire physics, a graphics upgrade, and dynamic track conditions.
+Its isiMotor 2 engine was later used to create rFpro, an industry-grade standalone version licensed exclusively to racing teams and car manufacturers for advanced driver-assistance systems, self-driving cars and vehicle dynamics.
+The engine was later used by Brazilian developer Reiza Studios, who had acquired a license from Image Space Incorporated, performing their own refinements to the engine and creating their own games on it, including Automobilista. rFactor's 2012 sequel, rFactor 2, featured significant updates to the engine, including overhauled tire physics, a graphics upgrade, and dynamic track conditions.
 It became the official simulator of the Formula E series in 2022.

 David Kaemmer, co-founder of the now-defunct Papyrus Design Group, released iRacing in 2008, a multiplayer-oriented simulator run on a subscription model. iRacing was a project four years in the making; Kaemmer had worked on the game's NR2003-based source code since 2004.
 The game retained the multi-body physics system of NR2003, as well as some of the track presentation and multi-user packet code, but everything else was changed, or was made completely new. iRacing is one of the longest supported racing games in the genre, and the game continually receives regular updates between 12-week competition seasons.
 Continuous improvements to the game's driving model have earned it recognition as the most realistic racing simulation on the market from both critics and players.
 In 2021, iRacing introduced a revamped damage model, implementing soft body physics and affecting vehicle behavior when players crash on track.
 In 2024, iRacing introduced the "Tempest" dynamic weather system.